Daniel-JB/CoderDojo/Git/index.md

 ## git commit
-Git commit records changes to the repository (anything that was added)
+Git commit records changes to the repository (anything that was staged)

 ```linux
   git commit -m "INSERT MESSAGE HERE"